jvlahos/coding-standards/README.md

 <a name="principles"></a>
 ## Code Principles
-* Write readable, consistent, and understandable code.
+* Write readable and understandable code.
-* Every line of code should appear to be written by a single person.
-* Enforce the agreed-upon style.
-Write all code with intent.
+* Enforce consistency.
-* Follow the rules when it makes sense — break them when it doesn't.
-* Review code with fellow contributors and peers.

 <a name="html"></a>
 ## HTML